 Long story short, they never get charged to another job and you lose money.
 They’re only small items but because the profit margin on them is so low, you’ve managed to turn what could have been a profit line item into a loss leader - and none of this would have happened if you’d only bought the 23 you actually needed in the first place.
 Multiply this by the number of jobs you do each year and all those small losses start to add up…

 So how does this look on a day-to-day basis:

-- Every item bought is charged to customer
+Every item bought is charged to the customer

-- Orders are delivered to site, removing need from tradie to visit merchant
+Orders are delivered to the site, removing the need from tradie to visit the merchant

 Is this actually possible?
 Absolutely.
 Is it difficult to do?
 Absolutely.
 But is it worth the effort?
 Put it this way: there’s no other option if you want to grow a business and not go bankrupt.